FrancescaMancini/dataxplore/help_md/spatial_resolution.md

 # Spatial resolution field

-Spatial resolution at which to grid the occurrence data.
+Spatial resolution at which to grid the occurrence data and calculate the metrics.
+This could match the resolution at which the data will be modelled, or the user could explore how spatio-temporal bias changes at different spatial resolutions.
+Units must match the units in your data, so if x and y coordinate are easting and northing, Spatial resolution needs to be specified in meters.